ThingLabsIo/ThingLabsIo.github.io/pages/photon-lab001.md

 You should the indicator LED on the Photon blink a little as the app is initialized, and then the on-board LED next to pin _D7_ and the LED you connected should start blinking in unison at one blink per second.

 <blockquote>
-Note: The Photon doesn't need to be plugged into your PC - it simply needs to be powered on and on the same Wi-Fi you configured it for (and the PC running the Node.js app has to be on the same Wi-F network).
+Note: The Photon doesn't need to be plugged into your PC - it simply needs to be powered on and on the same Wi-Fi you configured it for (and the PC running the Node.js app has to be on the same Wi-Fi network).
 </blockquote>

 Press <kbd>CTRL</kbd> + <kbd>C</kbd> twice to exit the program without closing the window.
 After stopping the application press the _Reset_ button on the Photon to prepare it for the next run.